 participate at the Edinburgh International Festival（爱丁堡国际艺术节）, representing the Shaolin temple to promote the culture of Kung Fu around European countries.

-In October of 2006, Master Gao won 1st prize in China Zhengzhou second world Traditional Wushu Shaolin pole（国际第二届武术棍）.
+In October of 2006, Master Gao won 1st prize in China Zhengzhou the second world Traditional Wushu Shaolin pole（国际第二届武术棍）.

-In 2007, Master Gao was invited to perform for “PEACE MISSION”（和平使命） and the SCO joint anti-terror military（反恐军事演习） exercise demonstration for national serviceman.
+In 2007, Master Gao was invited to perform for “PEACE MISSION”（和平使命） and the SCO joint anti-terror military（反恐军事演习） exercise demonstration for the national serviceman.